 Audit methodology will include conducting an opening meeting, reviewing previous audit findings, familiarization tour of the workplace, obtaining and verifying information (through interview of personnel, document or record review and physical inspection) and conduct of closing meeting.

 Audit results and outcomes will be communicated during closing meeting to audit team.

 3. Reporting and completing an Audit

-An audit report will be provided within 7 working days of the audit.
+An audit report will be provided within 30 days of the audit.
 The SAC mark will used on the first page of each audit report.